MakeContributions/markdown-dungeon/english/time-travel/0/9/9-1BCC.md

-**You ran 🏃‍♂️ as fast as you could.**
+**You run 🏃‍♂️ as fast as you can.**

-You feel a strong stab 🩸 in the back.
+You feel the white-hot pain of a blade pierce your back.

-You're dying ☠️.
+You run with the blade in your back until you bleed out 🩸, and die ☠️.

 [🔄 Restart the game](../../begin-journey.md)